TABLE OF CONTENTS

 You can also use MetaMask to sign messages.
 Message signing allows you to sign in into certain DApps, such as CryptoKitties - see the short video below.

-The Trezor accounts (the yellow and the blue one in the picture) are the same accounts are generated in Trezor Suite.
-These are Trezor generated accounts and can be recovered only by using a Trezor recovery seed.
+The Trezor account (the one outlined in yellow) is the same account generated in Trezor Suite.
+This is a Trezor generated account and can be recovered only by using a Trezor recovery seed.

 All three wallets mentioned (1, 2, 3) would differ from your currently used Trezor Wallet.
 Only the first MetaMask account (1) can be used without your Trezor because it is independent of Trezor completely.